 Because the car buying experience is so stressful, it’s helpful to go into the dealership with information ahead of time.
 Therefore, we’ve curated a list of the 10 most reliable American cars so you can approach the process from a place of empowerment.

-Compared to some other vehicles, the Buick LaCrosse seems to have avoided most major recalls, and most model years are only subject to 1 or 2 minor issues under recall.
+Compared to other vehicles, the Buick LaCrosse seems to have avoided most major recalls, and most model years are only subject to 1 or 2 minor issues under recall.
 However, there have been a few serious recalls, such as an ignition switch issue potentially causing airbag deployment to fail in the event of an accident.
 This defect was present in the 2005-2009 Buick LaCrosse models and should be addressed immediately if it has not done so already.
-Recalls should always be repaired as soon as possible, and when buying a used vehicle, it is especially important to check the recall and repair history from any previous owners.
+Recalls should always be repaired as soon as possible, and when buying a used vehicle, it is crucial to check the recall notices and repair history of any previous owners.

 Get a Curated List of the Best Used Cars Near You